6 Vagus Nerve Exercises to Boost Your Well-being – Free Online Yoga Video

 Eye movements can increase blood flow to the vertebral artery and stimulate the vagus nerve as it passes through the upper neck.
 Relaxing the muscles in the eyes engages an innate reflex called the oculocardiac reflex (OCR) which initiates a parasympathetic response to slow down the heart rate and lower blood pressure.
 An individual can faint if this response happens too quickly.
 However, we can also stimulate the (OCR) with gentle pressure on the eyes, which can have a calming effect on the nervous system.
 You can relax your eyes through the use of an eye pillow placed over your eyes during relaxation or by placing the palms over the eyes and applying very light pressure.

-How to Stimulate the Vagus Nerve – Practice #3: Oculocardiac Convergence
+Vagus Nerve EXERCISE – #3: Oculocardiac Convergence

 You can also stimulate the vagus nerve through movements of the eyes.
 For example, oculocardiac convergence has been used to reduce anxiety and panic by repeatedly converging the eyes on a nearby focal point and then shifting to a distant focal point.
 (2)